HMS Marlborough (F233)

-HMS Marlborough is a Duke-class Type 23 frigate formerly in service with the Royal Navy, and the sixth ship to bear the name.
-She was named after John Churchill, 1st Duke of Marlborough.
-The ship entered service with the Royal Navy in 1991 and served in the Middle East.
+Almirante Condell is a Duke-class Type 23 frigate in service with the Chilean Navy.
+It entered service with the Royal Navy in 1991 with the name HMS Marlborough as the sixth ship to bear the name.
+She was named after John Churchill, 1st Duke of Marlborough, and served in the Middle East.
 The frigate was taken out of service in 2005 and sold to Chile.
-The vessel entered service with the Chilean Navy in 2008 as Almirante Condell.
+The vessel entered service with the Chilean Navy in 2008 and was renamed Almirante Condell after Carlos Condell, a Chilean naval officer during the War of the Pacific.
 The ship was significantly upgraded from 2020 to 2021 and remains in service.

 Service history

 Royal Navy

-Marlborough was a Duke-class Type 23 frigate and carried pennant number F233 rather than the sequential number of F232 which was considered unlucky, Form S.232 being the formal notification of a grounding or collision.
+Marlborough is a Duke-class Type 23 frigate and carried pennant number F233 rather than the sequential number of F232 which was considered unlucky, Form S.232 being the formal notification of a grounding or collision.
 The course 232 is also traditionally not given for the same reason, with a course heading of half degree either side of 232 being the alternative.

 Marlborough was the first naval ship on the scene to assist the stricken USS Cole after she was attacked in Aden, Yemen in October 2000.
 Marlborough, under the command of Captain Anthony Rix, was on passage to the UK after a six-month deployment in the Gulf and had a full medical detachment on board.
 When her offer of assistance was accepted, she immediately diverted to Aden.

 On 27 October 2001, the ship's Lynx helicopter crashed into the Arabian Sea after an Omani warship collided with the aircraft as it was hovering above the water.
 The pilot and observer suffered minor injuries and were taken onboard the aircraft carrier HMS Illustrious.
 The incident happened during exercise ‘Saif Sareea’ (Swift Sword) a joint exercise between British and Omani forces.
 The Lynx was dropping a dummy torpedo into the sea when an Omani vessel sailed into it from behind, catching the helicopter's rotor blades on its rigging.

 Marlborough played a key role in the second Gulf War, under the command of Captain Mark Anderson.

 In July 2004, it was announced that Marlborough would be one of three Type 23 ships to be decommissioned by the end of 2006.
 In October 2004 Marlborough again came to the aid of a stricken ally when she was dispatched to assist the submarine HMCS Chicoutimi, adrift off the northwest Irish coast and arrived at the scene where RFA Wave Knight and Marlborough's sister-ship HMS Montrose were present.
 Montrose had been the first ship to make contact with the boat.
 Other ships were also dispatched, including RFA Argus.

 Prior to her decommissioning, Marlborough had a US Navy officer permanently assigned to her crew.
 Reciprocally, a Royal Navy officer was permanently assigned to the destroyer USS Winston S. Churchill.